RomenPoirierTaksev/urlSwap/README.md

 # urlSwap
-Swap a Spotify song URL to an Apple Music song URL, or vice versa.
+Utilized Spotify and Apple Music API's to swap between song URL's.
 I made this because i got tired of not being able to listen to songs my friends would send me through Apple Music.
 Gonna make a front-end soon, but basically just enter the URLs into swap.py and run it.